Danny Kanell: Broadcasting career

 Kanell was employed at ESPN starting in 2009, during which he hosted ESPNU's UNITE and served as color analyst for Friday Night college football games and college baseball.
 Kanell made several guest appearances on ESPN Radio's SVP (Scott Van Pelt) & Russillo.
 It was announced that he would co-host The Russillo Show full-time after frequent guest appearances.
 Starting in September 2015, Kanell took on his role as co-host to the new show Russillo and Kanell.
 He would also appear on ESPN's new College Football Playoff Selection Show alongside Rece Davis, Joey Galloway, and Kirk Herbstreit.
 On April 26, 2017, Kanell was among approximately 100 staffers let go by ESPN in a cost-cutting measure.

 On August 28, 2017, Kanell joined Fox Sports 1 as a college football analyst, and became the host of his own radio show on SiriusXM.
 In 2018, he began hosting ‘Dog Day Sports’ with Steve Torre on Mad Dog Sports Radio, SiriusXM channel 82.
 He is currently a co-host of Dusty and Danny in the morning on College Sports Radio on SiriusXM channel 84.
 He is also an analyst for CBS Sports and a host of the Cover 3 College Football Podcast.

 Personal life

 Kanell is married to Courtenay Kanell, with whom he has three daughters.
 He has a sister, Dana, who played tennis at the University of North Carolina.
 Kanell is the uncle of NC State forward Ben Middlebrooks.
 During the Wolfpack’s Cinderella run in the 2024 NCAA tournament, Kanell was in attendance for several games wearing a shirt that read "Ben Middlebrooks Uncle."
+On January 2nd, 2026, Kanell appeared on a live episode of The PBD Podcast, a popular conservative podcast hosted by multi level marketing businessman and entrepreneur Patrick Bet-David.